 What stories are tucked under your hood?

 Many people are judged unfairly for the way they look, the way they sound, their gender, who they love, the religion they practice, the country they come from — the list goes on and on.
-Join us for a night of storytelling in MODA’s current exhibition, Text Me: How We Live in Language, as your Atlanta neighbors share what’s "under their hood" by talking about who they are in their own voice and on their own terms.
+Join us for a night of storytelling at MODA, as your Atlanta neighbors share what’s "under their hood" by talking about who they are in their own voice and on their own terms.

 The Under My Hood series was designed by Coleman G. Howard as a safe space, free of judgement, in which people from different backgrounds come together and share the truths that live under their hoods.
 After receiving a phone call from a young man he was mentoring who had just been stopped by the police for wearing a hood, Coleman wrote a piece titled Under My Hood that shared his story of being a black man living in today’s America.
 He saw how sharing his story empowered others to share their stories and created the Under My Hood series so that there was a space where others could do the same.